bestia-dev/pretty_dbg/README.md

 Trying short Rust code in the Rust playground is great!
 It is fast and easy.
 It works just with a browser.
 Fantastic to show examples of real code, not just hypothetical code.
 I first created Github Gists for my code examples.
 Every example must be in a separate Gist.
 Then I copy the Gist identification number into the playground link like this: <https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=d5d5e264b9143f4fde16594eaea1fa09> and it just works.
 Great!

-I want to avoid using `unwrap!` in my examples.
+I want to avoid using `unwrap()` in my examples.
 Unwrap is a bad, bad habit.
 Instead, I will use the crate `anyhow` and its types `Result` and `Error` directly in the main() function.
 So I can use the error propagation symbol `?` in the code like a pro.

 ## Integration tests for err/std output